 - After exercise:

-- Intensive sessions: 1 envelope / portion of 3: 1 PRO Recovery (start taking it as soon as possible) + 1 envelope / 2 scoops Isodrinkdissolved in 500 ml of water + 2 - 3 capsules of PRO Salts Caps + 27 g Iso Whey Hidrolized.
+- Intensive sessions: 1 envelope / portion of 3: 1 PRO Recovery (start taking it as soon as possible) + 1 envelope / 2 scoops isodrinkdissolved in 500 ml of water + 2 - 3 capsules of PRO Salts Caps + 27 g Iso Whey Hydrolized.
 Add the taking of about 300 ml more of water that we can use to take the salt capsules or we can take them with the intake of the other products.

 Maughan RJ, Burke LM, Dvorak J, Larson-Meyer DE, Peeling P, Phillips SM, et al. IOC consensus statement: dietary supplements and the high-performance athlete.
 Br J Sports Med.
 2018 Apr; 52 (7): 439–55.

-Kerksick CM, Wilborn CD, Roberts MD, Smith-Ryan A, Kleiner SM, Jager R, et al. ISSN exercise & sports nutrition review review: research & recommendations.
+Kerksick CM, Wilborn CD, Roberts MD, Smith-Ryan A, Kleiner SM, Jager R, et al. ISSN exercise & sports nutrition review update: research & recommendations.
 J Int Soc Sports Nutr.
 2018 Aug; 15 (1): 38.

 Burke LM, Jeukendrup AE, Jones AM, Mooses M. Contemporary Nutrition Strategies to Optimize Performance in Distance Runners and Race Walkers.
 Int J Sport Nutr Exerc Metab.
 2019 Feb; 1–42.